NileCity 105,6

-NileCity 105.6 was a Swedish 6-part television show broadcast by Sveriges Television in 1995.
+NileCity 105,6 was a Swedish 6-part television show broadcast by Sveriges Television in 1995.
 It was the first major success of the Swedish comedy group Killinggänget.
-Each episode was titled "Vuxna män gör saker tillsammans" ("Adult men doing things together").
+Each episode was titled "Vuxna män gör saker tillsammans" ("Grown up men do things together").

-Set in Stockholm, the show revolves around the low-budget radio station NileCity 105.6, its staff and a number of related characters.
+Set in Stockholm, the show revolves around the low-budget radio station NileCity 105,6, its staff and a number of related characters.
 It is owned and run by Percy Nilegård who rents a few rooms in a fire station.
 (Exterior shots featured the 19th-century Katarina fire station in central Stockholm.)
 The radio station is not very popular, and in the first episode it is actually said to be broadcast on AM radio instead of FM.